Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 #### Create the Data Collection Rules

-From the tenant you wish to send the data **to**, navigate to the Microsoft Log Analytics Workspace page: https://portal.azure.com/#browse/Microsoft.OperationalInsights%2Fworkspaces
+From the **tenant that is to receive the data**, navigate to the Microsoft Log Analytics Workspace page: https://portal.azure.com/#browse/Microsoft.OperationalInsights%2Fworkspaces

 Select the desired workspace.